 FOR OUR FRAGILE VENICE:

-Venice is a city that lives on a delicate balance.
+Venice is a city that exists in a delicate balance.

-And yet, behind this grandeur, Venice faces real and profound challenges.
+And yet, behind this grandeur, Venice faces significantly profound challenges.

 Depopulation.